 The best answers are real investigations from our 30+ years of experience.

-Further investigation and evidence proved the car had been stolen, used on a multi-state drug run, returned and torched to destroy the evidence. +1 for the Innocent Man, 0 for the Bad Guys.
+Further investigation and evidence proved the car had been stolen, used in?
+A multi-state drug run, returned and torched to destroy the evidence. +1 for the Innocent Man 0 for the Bad Guys.
 Facts make your case.

 Testing the oil, fuel, transmission fluid, and brake fluid is quick and easy, with no out pocket expense for the investigator.
-Get this information you need for your thorough investigation.
-Get the facts.
+Get the information you need for your thorough investigation.
+Get all the facts.